Hal Stotsbery

-Harold "Tank" Stotsbery (May 11, 1907 – November 13, 1939) was an American football player.
+Harold Arthur "Tank" Stotsbery (May 11, 1907 – November 13, 1939) was an American football player.

-A native of Ohio, he attended Aquinas High School in Columbus, Ohio.
-He then attended Xavier University in Cincinnati.
-He played college football as a tackle for the Xavier football team from 1927 to 1929 and was selected as co-captain of the 1929 Xavier football team.
+Stotsbery was born in Uhrichsville, Ohio, in 1907.
+He attended Aquinas High School in Columbus, Ohio.

+Stotsbery then attended St. Xavier College (now Xavier University) in Cincinnati.
+He played college football as a tackle for the St. Xavier football team from 1926 to 1929 and was selected as co-captain of the 1929 St. Xavier Musketeers football team.

-He also played professional football in the National Football League (NFL) for the Brooklyn Dodgers during the 1930 season.
+Stotsbery also played professional football in the National Football League (NFL) for the Brooklyn Dodgers during the 1930 season.
 He appeared in two NFL games.
+There were reports that he also played for a professional football team in Buffalo, New York.
+He also played for the Columbus Bobbs of Midwest Football League in 1936.

+Stotsbery died in Columbus in 1939 at age 32.